 Eurythmy is an expressive art of movement which develops considerable skills in spatial orientation and social awareness.
 It is 'poetry and music in motion', where gestures relate to sounds in speech and tones and intervals in music.

 Eurythmy is a core curriculum subject from Kindergarten right the way through to Class 12.

 No. All pupils participate in all subjects with appropriate challenges set according to differing abilities, practised throughout.
 There may be some setting according to ability in Maths from Class 8.

 At the completion of Class 12 most students go to university or other Further Education.
 Whatever their direction they leave school well grounded and equipped to follow their chosen path.
 Students follow a broad variety of career paths: marine yachting, translator, Olympic rower, midwifery, medicine, advertising, child psychology, pilot, teaching, acting, genetics… the list goes on.

 The school has a Learning Support department with specialist teachers who support those children with specific learning differences in class and through one-to-one lessons.

 The role of television is central in modern life, but research indicates that too much screen time can have a negative effect on our children.
 Steiner Waldorf schools do not encourage watching television or use of electronic media, particularly in the Early Years and Lower School.
 While we would ultimately prefer that children did not watch television or use computers in the early stages of the child’s education, we recognise that this aspect lies in the domain of the home and the family, and it is for each parent to decide what role television and electronic media should play in their children’s lives.

 We start from the premise that bullying is unacceptable and needs to be tackled promptly and effectively.
 We have an extensively researched policy on bullying and a process that aims to resolve incidents in a healthy, non-judgmental way.
-Our bullying policy is available in the Useful Documents section under School Life.

 Ways to find out more…